Faces and maximizer subsets of highest weight modules: Abstract

+In this paper we study general highest weight modules $\mathbb{V}^\lambda$ over a complex finite-dimensional semisimple Lie algebra $\mathfrak{g}$.
+We present three formulas for the set of weights of a large family of modules $\mathbb{V}^\lambda$, which include but are not restricted to all simple modules and all parabolic Verma modules.
+These formulas are direct and do not involve cancellations, and were not previously known in the literature.
+Our results extend the notion of the Weyl polytope to general highest weight $\mathfrak{g}$-modules $\mathbb{V}^\lambda$.

 We also show that for all simple modules, the convex hull of the weights is a $W_J$-invariant polyhedron for some parabolic subgroup $W_J$.
-We compute its vertices, (weak) faces, and symmetries - more generally, we do this for all parabolic Verma modules, and for all modules $\vla$ with $\lambda$ not on a simple root hyperplane.
-Our techniques also enable us to completely classify inclusion relations between ``weak faces" of the set $\wt(\vla)$ of weights of arbitrary $\vla$, in the process extending results of Vinberg, Chari-Dolbin-Ridenour, and Cellini-Marietti to all highest weight modules.
+We compute its vertices, faces, and symmetries -- more generally, we also do this for all parabolic Verma modules, and for all modules $\mathbb{V}^\lambda$ with highest weight $\lambda$ not on a simple root hyperplane.
+To show our results, we extend the notion of convexity to arbitrary additive subgroups $\mathbb{A} \subset (\mathbb{R},+)$ of coefficients.
+Our techniques enable us to completely classify ``weak $\mathbb{A}$-faces'' of the support sets ${\rm wt}(\mathbb{V}^\lambda)$, in the process extending classical results of Satake, Borel--Tits, Vinberg, and Casselman, as well as modern variants by Chari--Dolbin--Ridenour and Cellini--Marietti, to general highest weight modules.

 \settocdepth{section} { }